ElectricityMachine/SCR-SGPlus/README.md

 6. In that CMD window, run ``pip install -r requirements.txt``.
 This will download all the requirements for the script to function.
 7. After the installation has completed, run the ``start.bat`` batch file to start the script.
 A console window will appear, a beep will sound, and the macro is now active.

+### **Installation by executable**

+Download the archive listed in the releases tab on the right side and extract it to a folder.
+Run the executable contained within.

 ### License
 By using this script, you MUST adhere to the license terms in the LICENSE file.